 Introduction: The Price of Forgetting

-The most radical idea of the Enlightenment was simple: one law for all.
-It was the end of trials by ordeal, the end of church courts with their secret verdicts, the end of justice by bloodline or faith.
-The law became blind and public.
+The most radical idea of the Enlightenment was also the simplest: one law for all.
+It marked the end of trials by ordeal, the end of church courts with their secret verdicts, and the end of justice dispensed by bloodline or by faith.
+The law became blind and public, answerable to evidence rather than to status.
 This was humanity’s great equaliser.
+It remains one of our finest inheritances.

-But great ideas can be forgotten.
-Today, across the world, we see renewed attempts to smuggle religion back into the courtroom.
-Not as personal belief, but as a parallel system of justice.
-In the name of tolerance, we are asked to allow it.
-And many do.
+But great ideas can be quietly forgotten.
+Today, across much of the world, we see renewed attempts to smuggle religion back into the courtroom, not as a matter of personal belief but as a parallel system of justice running alongside the state.
+In the name of tolerance we are asked to allow it, and a surprising number of people, acting in good faith, agree to do exactly that.

 “Tolerance of intolerance is cowardice.” – Karl Popper